StevenBlack/vocab/vocabulary.md

 Sexually potent only in unusual circumstances.
 A fancy word for kinky.

+### Parkinson's Law (law of software)
+Work expands so as to fill the time available for its completion.  -- Cyril Parkinson, 1955

 ### parlous
 Perilous, dangerous and difficult to escape from.